 Hubertus Hoffmann is an enthusiastic, Berlin-based producer of political Zeitgeist films, making a difference in global discussions.

-Hoffmann was the co-producer of the documentary short film Watani: My Homeland, about the family of an commander of the Free Syrian Army commander and his wife and four children, leaving devastated Aleppo in 2015 for Goslar, Germany (the director’s hometown).
+Hoffmann was the co-producer of the documentary short film Watani: My Homeland, about the family of a commander of the Free Syrian Army, his wife and four children, leaving devastated Aleppo in 2015 for Goslar, Germany (the director’s hometown).
 This film was nominated for an Academy Award, winning an EMMY and the German Television Award in 2017.

 Hoffmann has funded the popular Hollywood films, Girl, Interrupted, starring Angelina Jolie, who won her first Oscar as Supporting Actress; and Hanging Up, starring Meg Ryan, Diane Keaton, Lisa Kudrow and Walter Matthau.
 He financed these films with a personal investment of approximately DM 100M, using his SPV in the Global Entertainment Productions KG company, in cooperation with Sony Picture Studios in Los Angeles.